nagorevalero/skills-workshops/ruby-fundamentals/class-syntax/README.md

 > rspec
 ```

-The first exercise has tests that describe a car:
+The first exercise has tests that describe a thermostat:

-- As a car driver I want to know the car's speed
+- As an office worker I want to know what the thermostat is currently set to
-- As a car driver I want to accelerate
+- As an office worker who is too cold I want to increase the target temperature
-- As a car driver I want to brake
+- As an office worker who is too hot I want to reduce the target temperature

 ## Exercise Two